fioprotocol/fips/fip-00XX.md

 |Foundation|5%|5%|
 |FIOP Holders|0%|10%|

-In other words every time a fee is paid, 10% is assigned to FIOP Rewards pool.

-### Distribuition period
+### Distribution period
-FIOP Rewards accumulate in the pool for a period of 30 days before they become eligible for distribution.
+FIOP Rewards accumulate in the FIOP Rewards pool for a period of 30 days before they become eligible for distribution.
 If a distribution to a single NFT is less that register_fio_address fee, the amount is not transferred, but rather attached to the NFT and is added to the next distribution.

 ### FIOP Holders Bounty
-To further incetivize end users, FIOP Reward pool is increased before distribution by minting new tokens akin to [New User Bounties](https://kb.fioprotocol.io/fio-token/token-distribution#new-user-bounties).
+To further incentivize end users, FIOP Reward pool is increased before distribution by minting new tokens akin to [New User Bounties](https://kb.fioprotocol.io/fio-token/token-distribution#new-user-bounties).
 New tokens minted are capped at 5,000,000 and increase the FIOP Rewards based on the following schedule:
 |Time since program launch|Increase in FIOP Rewards|
 |---|---|
 |30 days|100%|